 Kentfield

-- Best for: Riders who want a stylish city bike that’s easy to maintain.
+Best For: Riders wanting a stylish city bike that’s easy to maintain and enjoyable on mellow paths

 Presidio